 "An army marches on its stomach"

 At least seven distinct phases of military nutrition have been documented.
-Warfighter nutrition is being studied (here is a current DOD guide).
-There is a rich history here, but where are we at today in terms of the nutritional fitness of our armed forces, the largest employer in the United States?
+There is a rich history here, but where are we at today in terms of the nutritional well-being of our armed forces, the largest employer in the United States?

 Where is the nutrition battle front?